RIVeR-Lab/Ibex/README.md

 # IBEX

-> [TODO: one-line description — e.g. "Autonomous off-road sensing and navigation platform built on a modified Yamaha Wolverine X4 850 R-Spec UTV."]
+Multi-modal control off-road hyperspectral sensing and navigation platform built on a modified Yamaha Wolverine X4 850 R-Spec UTV.

 <!-- Optional: badges, a photo of the platform, DEVCOM funding acknowledgment -->

 ## Overview

-[TODO: 2–4 sentences.
-What IBEX is, what this repo contains, who it's for.
+This platform brings together various systems in the effort of deploying a multi-modal off road vehicle.
+IBEX through the utilization of the Kairos Pronto 4 Series 4 off the shelf autonomy stack allows for multi-modal control.
+The system combines the ability to control the throttle, brake, transmission and steering wheel, with sensing capabilities from the hyperspectral array mounted to the roof of the vehicle.
+This array includes two hyperspectral cameras, that cover the range of 450nm-1700 (visible near infrared to shortwave infrared), two point spectrometers covering 500nm-1700nm, a 3D lidar, as well as two high powered RGB cameras, one with a dual fisheye lens for visualizaiton in the front and the back.
-Mention the four subsystems if useful: platform, convoy HMI, terrain traversability, avatar evaluation.]
+This repo contains all of the code required for operating the vehicle as well as maintianing the data stream from the vehicle.

 This is the **top-level IBEX repository**.
 It does not contain source code directly — instead, the ROS 2 packages that make up the system live under `Packages/`.
 Most are